uma899/32_bit_pipelined_mul/README.md

 ### This is still under development.
 * Looking forward to replace adder from simple + sign to a Carry Lookahead Adder.
+(As it makes no sense here if a ripple carry adder used)
 * Make this multiplier parametrised